FuelLabs/intro-to-sway/README.md

 In JavaScript, there are two types of integers: a number and a BigInt.
 The main difference between these types is that BigInt can store a much larger value.
 Similarly, each number type for Sway has different values for the largest number that can be stored.

-`str[20]`: a string with exactly 20 characters.
-All strings in Sway must have a fixed length.
+`String`: a string with created from the string in the standard library.
+If you want to use the `str` keyword you must define a fixed length and cannot be changed.

 `Identity`: an enum type that represents either a user's `Address` or a `ContractId`.
 We already imported this type from the standard library earlier.
+To a contract or and EOA (Externally owned account) which are two clearly differentiated in Sway.
+Which are both just typesafe wrapped b256.

-### ABI
+### Defining The ABI

 Next, we will define our ABI.
 ABI stands for application binary interface.
 In a Sway contract, it's an outline of all of the functions in the contract.
 For each function, you must specify its name, input types, return types, and level of storage access.